sybila/boolean-network-sketches/README.md

 # Boolean network inference library

-Small Rust library focusing on Boolean network inference through network sketches.
+Small Rust library focusing on logical model inference through Boolean network sketches.

-Boolean network sketch is a framework that represents a combination of prior knowledge, data, and hypotheses regarding the system.
+Boolean network sketches represent a combination of prior knowledge, data, and hypotheses regarding the system.
 Sketch is given by following components:
 - influence graph
 - partially specified Boolean network
-- static properties of update functions (such as monotonicity or observability)
+- static properties of update functions
 - dynamic properties of the system

+Given a sketch, we can compute all consistent candidate Boolean networks.
+We can analyze their attractors symbolically, get witness networks, or analyze differences in a candidate set.

+## Installing Dependencies

+To run the case studies, you will need the Rust compiler.
+We recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started) (default configuration should be sufficient) instead of using a package manager, however either method should work ok.
+When using the official installer, everything is stored in `~/.cargo`, so admin privilages are not necessary.
+Once you are done, you can uninstall the compiler by running `rustup self uninstall`.
+The tested version of Rust is `1.64.0` (Sep 2022).

+TODO

+## Input format

-The first three components are all covered by the AEON model format.
+The first three components of the sketch are all covered by the AEON model format.
+This format describes:
+- influences between variables
+- types of influences (such as monotonicity or essentiality), from which we can derive properties of update functions)
+- partially specified update functions

 The dynamic properties are given in a form of a HCTL formula.

-Given a sketch, we can compute all consistent candidate Boolean networks.
+Some formulae can be generated from data.

+## Benchmark models

+TODO

 ## Case studies
 Code regarding case studies can be found in `src/bin` folder.
 To run the individual case studies, first compile the code